pranavvp10/WEB_SCRAPER/README.md

 A Python Web Scraper that scraps basic Player Data of EA Sports FIFA 20 from the site sofifa.com

-It includes Player data like:
+It scraps Player data like:
 1. Player Name
 2. Age
 3. Overall